MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 - **ADAL Version**: Specific version of ADAL used by the application.
 - **IP Address**: Displays the client's IP address from which the sign-in attempt originated.
 - **Location**: Provides the city, state, country/region and  from where the sign-in request was made.
-- **SignIns by Device** : Shares the details of the OS of the device including the specific version.
+- **Sign-in by Device** : Shares the details of the OS of the device including the specific version.

 To access this enhanced data view, apply custom filters and queries within the workbook.
 This information not only aids in identifying critical applications but also helps in planning the migration strategy by prioritizing applications based on their usage and exposure level.